 Studio photographers will appreciate that the Canon 7D (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the D3300 have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the D3300 was followed by the Nikon D3400.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 7D vs Nikon D3300

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Nikon D3300?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).